matianyun/matianyun.github.io/content/_index.md

       subtitle: ''
       text: |-

-        I am dedicated to exploring efficient large-model inference from a full-stack perspective, spanning algorithms to hardware, with a focus on its applications in embodied intelligence and beyond.
+        I am dedicated to exploring efficient large-model inference from a full-stack perspective, spanning algorithms to hardware, with a focus on its applications in embodied intelligence and beyond, including:
+        - Efficient LLM Inference
+        - AI Hardware Architectures
+        - Algorithm-Hardware Co-design
+        - Embodied AI

         I am eager to collaborate on innovative research that bridges theory and practice to push the boundaries of intelligent computing.
         Please reach out to collaborate 😃 (wechat: himarsmty)
     design:
       columns: '1'